we-are-Joinup/provider-api-doc/source/includes/_validate.md

 # 7. Validates

 These endpoints depend on configuration provider.
-These don't make sense if you want to use only <a href="#2-2-server-to-server">a generic user</a> or If you want that we set self-validate email / phone in <a href="#4-configuration-provider">Configuration provider</a>
+These don't make sense if you want to use only [a generic user][server2server] or If you want that we set self-validate email / phone in [Configuration provider][config]

 ## 7.1 Validate email